top-banner-whatareprebiotics.jpg

 Then, what is prebiotic fibre?

-You’ve likely heard of fibre before-just think of your favourite cereal box: “packed with fibre”!
+You’ve likely heard of fibre before.
+Think of your favourite cereal box: “packed with fibre”!
 Fibre is the name we give to carbohydrates that our bodies cannot break down into sugar.
-These digestion-resistant carbohydrates help regulate the body’s use of sugars, keeping both our blood sugar and our hunger in check.
+These digestion-resistant carbohydrates help regulate the body’s use of sugars, keeping our blood sugar and hunger in check.
 Although prebiotics are a type of fibre, not all fibre can be classified as prebiotic.

 Different types of prebiotics

-Other types of prebiotics include certain resistant starches, pectic oligosaccharide (POS), and Non-Carbohydrate Oligosaccharides.6 The names are daunting, but simply put, they have a certain chemical compound that helps them move through the upper GI tract without being absorbed, thus become nutrients for our colon.
+Other types of prebiotics include certain resistant starches, pectic oligosaccharides (POS), and Non-Carbohydrate Oligosaccharides.6 The names are daunting, but simply put, they have a specific chemical compound that helps them move through the upper GI tract without being absorbed, thus becoming nutrients for our colon.

-If you’re searching for the presence of prebiotics on an ingredient list, you’ll often see it listed as inulin (a type of FOS), any of the long daunting prebiotic names listed above, or simply: prebiotics.
+If you’re searching for prebiotics on an ingredient list, you’ll often see them listed as inulin (a type of FOS), any of the long daunting prebiotic names listed above, or simply prebiotics.

 Prebiotics foods